OlivierCC/sp-client-custom-fields/README.md

 gulp
 ```

 **You are now ready to use a custom property field in your web part!** It's really easy to add a custom property field in your project, you can read any property documentation bellow to view how to do that.
-[More information](https://github.com/OlivierCC/sp-client-custom-fields/wiki/How-to-install-%3F)
+[More information](https://github.com/OlivierCC/sp-client-custom-fields/wiki/How-to-install-%3F).
+You can also consult our (list of samples)[https://github.com/OlivierCC/sp-client-custom-fields/wiki/How-to-try-a-sample-%3F] to have more information.

 # Overview